schafeld/markdown-editor/README.md

 ### Continuous Integration

-This repository is configured for deployment to rowrow.io.
+This repository is configured for deployment to https://rowrow.io and https://www.rowrow.io.

-Deplyoment is configured to [automatically build on Zeit Now](https://zeit.co/docs/integrations/now-for-github) and alias to https://roworow.to after every push to _master_ branch.
+Deplyoment is configured to [automatically build on Zeit Now](https://zeit.co/docs/integrations/now-for-github) and alias to _both_ domains after every push to _master_ branch.

-Auto-aliasing to a second domain like https://www.rowrow.io doesn't seem to be working from ```now.json``` configuration file.
+_Trick:_: You can auto-deploy and -alias to just one domain, that container will be located in the US (close to Github).
+If you are in another timezone you can the still _manually_ alias the same deployment, which will give you a container 'closer to home'.

-Doing manual alias afterwards with ```now alias projethashedname.now.sh www.rowrow.io``` has positive side effect that this container then runs in developer's own time zone (in my case Europe), while the auto-build apparently runs in Github's time zone (US East). :)
+I.e.: Doing manual alias afterwards with ```now alias projethashedname.now.sh www.rowrow.io``` has positive side effect that this container then runs in developer's own time zone (in my case Europe), while the auto-build apparently runs in Github's time zone (US East). :)

 ### Manual deployment